dusty-nv/jetson-reinforcement/README.md

 <img src="https://github.com/dusty-nv/jetson-reinforcement/raw/master/docs/images/gazebo_arm.jpg">

-The plugins which hook the learning into the simulation are located in the `gazebo/` directory of the repo.
+The plugins which hook the learning into the simulation are located in the [`gazebo/`](gazebo/) directory of the repo.
-See the **[ArmPlugin](gazebo/ArmPlugin.cpp)** for the code that links Gazebo with the [`dqnAgent`](c/dqnAgent.h) and controls the arm.
+See **[`ArmPlugin.cpp`](gazebo/ArmPlugin.cpp)** for the code that links Gazebo with the [`dqnAgent`](c/dqnAgent.h) and controls the arm.

-Once you notice the arm agent converging on the object, you can begin to move the object around the scene by pressing the `T` key to enable `Translation` mode in Gazebo, and then by clicking and dragging the object around the viewport.
-Note that you will want to move the object so that the arm can still reach it, and the arm's rotational base is initially limited to around 45 degrees of travel in either direction,
+Once you notice the arm agent converging on the object, you can begin to move the object around the scene by pressing `T` on the keyboard to enable `Translation` mode in Gazebo, and then by clicking and dragging the object around the viewport.

+Note that you will want to move the object so that the arm can still reach it, as the arm's rotational base is initially limited to around 45 degrees of travel in either direction.

 <!---
 #Navigation section